Progressive is one of the big 3 auto insurers in Florida. I’m going to share what I’ve learned from settling many cases with Progressive.

 Is There Any Good News With Progressive in an Auto Accident Case?

 Sometimes.
-There are many terrible BIL auto insurers in Florida.
+There are many terrible bodily injury liability (BIL) auto insurers in Florida.
 I’m referring to companies, like United Auto, that pay worse than State Farm and Allstate.

 Out of the terrible paying insurers, Progressive issues BIL insurance policies with the highest limits.
 So even though you may have to sue in a case involving Progressive, there may be plenty of insurance available.